-The Dripped On The Road Spring 2017 Program was a month long trip that visited 6 cities, painted 9 murals, hosted 3 artist talks and camped in 5 State and National Parks and Forrests.
+The Dripped On The Road Spring 2017 Program was a month long trip that visited 6 cities, painted 9 murals, hosted 3 artist talks and camped in 5 State/National Parks and Forests.

 Resident artists were Lauren Asta and Kit Mizeres hosted by DOTR directors Denton Burrows, Ramiro Davaro-Comas and Jonathan Neville.
-Documenting the journey was DOTR videographer Lisa Bolden of Elixir Motion Picture.
+Documenting the journey was DOTR videographer Lisa Bolden.

 The Program visited Washington DC, Asheville NC, Nashville TN, Florence AL, Atlanta GA, Bethlehem PA and hosted a gallery exhibition in New York City.

 The first stop after departing NYC was the nation’s capital, Washington D.C.
 The team had a full schedule with three murals planned across the city.

 The first mural was for Pabst Blue Ribbon in the well-known bar, The Pinch, on 14th Street NW and Parkwood Place NW.
 Ramiro Davaro-Comas, Denton Burrows, Kit Mizeres and Lauren Asta collaborated on a black & white mural in the venue’s performance space.
 For two days the artists worked non-stop transforming a once white, bland wall into a masterpiece that reflects The Pinch’s persona.

 April 2nd - April 6th

 Next in D.C. the program headed over to The Fridge Gallery, a gallery focused on street art and community events on Barracks Row in the historic Eastern Market neighborhood, to collaborate on a large mural on the gallery's facade.
 The Fridge is a neighborhood staple that hosts some of the best art exhibits in D.C.
 Alex, the owner, lives there with his amazing dog Bongo and each morning they greeted the crew with coffee and donuts!